88E1/idlemon/README.md

 ## NOTE

-I suggest using Cursor agent since you can easily access + monitor remotely on mobile + cheaper access to gemini 3.5
+I suggest using Cursor agent since you can easily access + monitor remotely on mobile (I did so during a date so take my word) + cheaper access to gemini 3.5